fally-app/app/utils/plan.md

     -   [x] Head of family saves to add send api
 -   [x] The system must be able to generate the report for that sabbath
     -   [x] the system gets report according to the current date minus 7 days
--   [x] The report should be beatifully presented plus ranking and comments
+-   [x] The report should be beautifully presented plus ranking and comments
     -   [x] an automatic table displaying results from report

 > Dead line thursday 5th November 2020

 ### Next

--   [ ] pwa
+-   [x] pwa
--   [ ] deployment
+-   [x] deployment